aaryanrn/ML-PROJECT/README.md

    ```

 ## Results
-- Achieved an F1-score of X on the test set.
+- Achieved an F1-score of 91% on the test set.
 - Key insights from the analysis:
   - Diagnosis codes and age are significant predictors of readmission.
   - Certain race groups showed higher readmission rates, indicating potential disparities.